 No (If no, skip to question 1.5.2)

-Yes.
-If yes, describe at a minimum:
+Tes.
+If yes, describe at a minimun n:

 a) How you define "combine"

+N/A

+b) Which funds you will combine

+N/A

-Providers serving children birth though 12 years and who receive state funding are allowed to braid and blend funds to support the administration and operations of their program.
-Combining funding allows programs to support wrap around services including extending the school day and the school year and provide more comprehensive services when necessary b) Which funds you will combine c) Your purpose and expected outcomes for combining funds, such as extending the day or year of services available (i.e., full-day, full-year programming for working families), smoothing transitions for children, enhancing and aligning quality of services, linking comprehensive services to children in child care or developing the supply of child care for vulnerable populations d) How you will be combining multiple sets of funding, such as at the State/Territory level, local level, program level?
+c) Your purpose and expected outcomes for combining funds, such as extending the day or year of services available (i.e., full-day, full-year programming for working families), smoothing transitions for children, enhancing and aligning quality of services, linking comprehensive services to children in child care or developing the supply of child care for vulnerable populations d) How you will be combining multiple sets of funding, such as at the State/Territory level, local level, program level?